-The cost to play is $185 which covers everything and is due when registering. **Increased by $15 due to Football Canada’s increased membership fee**
+The cost to play is $195 which covers everything and is due when registering.

-Team assignments are random by area.
+Team assignments are random by school / area.
 NO Special requests are allowed.

 Teams are distributed to ensure even numbers on each team (10-12 players/team).

-Kids are placed in divisions based on their age as of December 31, 2019.
+Kids are placed in divisions based on their age as of December 31, 2020.
 Competitive Teams make up their own team and get their own coach.
-We will also have an all-girl teams in all the division (based on data from previous seasons).
+We will also have all-girl teams in all the division (based on data from previous seasons).